HenryRoutson/Computer-science/Computer science.md

 + "with open brackets")
 help( Something )
 def var_parameters(*c) return sum(c) # multiple values get converted to a tuple

+#                                                  DOC STRINGS

+# Google Style Python Docstrings
+def manhatan(loctn_a, loctn_b):
+    ''' return distance between location a and b

+    Args:
+        loctn_a / loctn_b (tuple): locations with integer axis values

+    Returns:
+        integer: manhatan distance,
+        the sum of the positive difference between axis values

+    '''
+    return sum(abs(a - b) for a, b in zip(loctn_a, loctn_b))

 ```